 level represents the different standard of courses that must be completed in the degree programme.
-There are three levels, namely level I, level II, and level III.
-These are designated by the first numeral in the course code, e.g., ECON1002, GOVT2004 and ECON3014.
+There are three levels, namely level I, level II, and level III representing the three years for completion of the BSc degree.
+These are designated by the first numeral in the course code, e.g., ECON1002 (level I), GOVT2004 (level II) and SOCI3025 (level III).

-pre-requisites are courses which must be completed before registration for another course is permitted.
+pre-requisites are courses which must be completed before being permitted to register for a higher level course, e.g. PSYC1000 must be successfully completed before taking PSYC2002.